diethardsteiner/diethardsteiner.github.io/_posts/2016-10-01-Flink-Using-Case-Classes.md

 4> Purchase(113,Peter,Burlington,Furniture,300.0,None)
 ```

 Note that the `purchaseValue` was correctly aggregated, however, (unsurprisingly) we cannot aggregate with all the details we currently have in the records.
-So the next step will be to drop the unnecessary columns and introduce a new `PurchaseAggregation` Model using a `case class`:
+So the next step will be to drop the unnecessary fields and introduce a new `PurchaseAggregation` **Model** using a `case class`:

 ```scala
 package com.bissolconsulting.flink.examples